TakuikaNinja/Ikki-FDS/README.md

 ROM CRC32: 821FEB7A
 ```

+Notes:
+- `prg.bin` is the patched intermediary file.
+- Older versions of this repository used [ASM6f](https://github.com/freem/asm6f).

 ## Acknowledgements

 Ikki (C) 1985 Sunsoft (Sun Electronics Corp.)
 This project is purely for demonstration and educational purposes.